 Many of the early chapters have, as a theme, "What Are the Causes of Plant Diseases?" and discuss a particular group (e.g. Fungi, Bacteria, Parasitic Plants, etc.).
 Essential Plant Pathology is beautifully laid out with full color on every page and is heavily illustrated (290 images!).
-As if that weren't enough, the book accompanied with a DVD filled with more than 400 high resolution color images and line drawings.
-Besides the usefulness of examining them in detail on your computer, the images can be quickly dropped into text files or a digital slide presentation In fact, the DVD works with the popular APSnet Education Center and provides an engaging way to learn (and teach) plant pathology.
+As if that weren't enough, the book is accompanied [by online content containing] more than 400 high resolution color images and line drawings.
+Besides the usefulness of examining them in detail on your computer, the images can be quickly dropped into text files or a digital slide presentation In fact, the [online content] works with the popular APSnet Education Center and provides an engaging way to learn (and teach) plant pathology.

 Award-winning educators and plant pathologists Gail L.Schumann and Cleora D'Arcy are superbly suited to write an introductory level text on the topic.
 Schumann received her M.S. and Ph.D. in Plant Pathology from Cornell University and is Professor Emerita at the University of Massachusetts-Amherst, where she taught several plant pathology courses and was a well-known researcher in turfgrass pathology.
 She is the author of textbooks and more than 50 peer-reviewed publications on teaching and turfgrass pathology.
 The U. S. Department of Agriculture and American Phytopathological Society, among others, have awarded her for her excellence in teaching.
 Cleora J. D'Arcy received her M.S. and Ph.D. in Plant Pathology from the University of Wisconsin-Madison; she is Professor Emerita in the Department of Crop Sciences at the University of Illinois at Urbana-Champaign.
 D'Arcy teaches undergraduate and graduate courses on plant pathology and professionalism and ethics, and researches virus diseases of plants.
 Besides books on plant pathology, she has written over 75 peer-reviewed publications on plant virology and teaching.
 She is a past president of the American Phytopathological Society and has been honored by the U.S. Department of Agriculture and American Phytopathological Society, among others, for her excellence in teaching."